engineer

 One by one the surplus shops closed, but for me their place was taken in the mid 80s by the local scrapyards, particularly Sackers of Ipswich, which received all the scrap from British Telecom research labs.
 Complete machine tools, elaborate industrial automation machines, endless entertaining boxes of mysterious electronics.
 My friend Rex used to go to the scrapyard every day.

-But I'm now making a living by building contraptions instead of by drawing, so I often buy new stuff, especially from Radiospares.
-Here you can find a vast range of stuff – with prices – order it – and have it the next day - without any oily salesman calling round.
-However, the cost of new industrial stuff soon mounts up, and doesn’t have the appeal of using ‘free’ stuff.
-I started to look back on the industrial surplus shops and scrapyards as some sort of golden age.
-Only gradually did I start to realise my error.
-We have entered a new, completely different golden age of technological bargains – brand new consumer electronics.
-Burglar alarm motion sensors for £9, boom boxes for £20, DVD players for £40, PCs for £170, the list is endless.
+But I'm now making a living by building contraptions instead of by drawing, so I often buy new stuff.
+The cost of new industrial stuff soon mounts up, and doesn’t have the appeal of using ‘free’ stuff.
+Although I to look back on the industrial surplus shops and scrapyards with fondness we have entered a new, different age of technological bargains – consumer electronics and E-bay.
+I increasingly buy stuff direct from Hong Kong and China.

-This article is about the bargains I use in my museum exhibits and simulator rides.
-Before I start I have to apologise for not giving details of product models – they seem to change every 6 months, so the ones I’ve used will already be unavailable by the time I finish writing this.
+These are some of the consumer parts I use in my clocks and arcade machines.
+Before I start I have to apollogise for not giving details of product models – they seem to change every 6 months, so the ones I’ve used will already be unavailable by the time I finish writing this.
 Don’t worry though, the changes are usually just cosmetic – the underlying technology changes much more slowly.

 MOTION SENSORING OUTDOOR LIGHTS